reasonwithoutrestraint/site/Original/Metaethical Overview.md

 1. Moral statements are truth-apt.
     - Accepted by cognitivists
     - Rejected by non-cognitivists (emotivists, prescriptivists, expressivists)
-2. Moral statements describe moral entities.
+2. Moral statements describe moral facts (moral entities, properties or relations).
     - Accepted by descriptivists
     - Rejected by non-descriptive cognitivism (constructivists, pragmatists, minimalist cognitivism)
-3. Moral entities purport to be attitude independent
+3. Moral facts purport to be attitude independent
     - Accepted by robust cognitive realists
     - Rejected by subjectivists (ideal observer, simple subjectivism, corrected judgments)
-4. Moral entities exist.
+4. Moral facts exist.
     - Accepted by success-theorists
     - Rejected by error-theorists
-5. Moral entities are not natural entities.
+5. Moral facts are not natural facts.
     - Accepted by non-naturalists
     - Rejected by naturalists